Tomm0017/rsmod/README.md

 ##### 5) Choose your revision
 Now you're ready to start choosing the direction of your server!

-- Head to the following archives page and select a revision you want your server to run on: https://archive.runestats.com/osrs/
+- Go to the archives page and select a revision you want your server to run on: https://archive.runestats.com/osrs/
 - Download whichever archive you want
 - Open the archive that you downloaded
-- Copy the files in its "cache" and place them in your RS Mod folder ``${rsmod-project}/data/cache``
+- Copy the files in its "cache" folder and place them in your RS Mod folder ``${rsmod-project}/data/cache``
 - Create the folder ``${rsmod-project}/data/xteas/``
 - Copy the file ``xteas.json`` and place it in the ``xteas`` folder you just created